-Netflix supports tonnes of devices, including set-top boxes, smart TVs, games consoles and Blu-ray players — or you can still watch it through your laptop, mobile or tablet and connect that device to your TV.
+Netflix supports a wide range of devices, including set-top boxes, smart TVs, games consoles and Blu-ray players — or you can still watch it through your laptop, mobile or tablet and connect that device to your TV.

 Read on to find out how you can watch Netflix on your TV.